 AutoCAD and AutoCAD LT are similar but not identical.
 There are some distinct differences between AutoCAD LT and the full version, AutoCAD.
 With this article, we have noted the top differences between both.

 This article will also include the top features to consider when evaluating the AutoCAD and AutoCAD LT software or check out this comparison chart here.
 This list of differences applies to both the Windows and Mac versions.

 AutoCAD LT is the more economical version of AutoCAD, and therefore just has all the basic features, like tool palettes, external referencing, and printing/plotting in 2D.
-It works with layers, and you can create and edit blocks, use PDF’s as underlays, and upload documents to AutoCAD WS for mobile viewing.
-The block creation and editing is only available on the Windows version of AutoCAD, and is not available for Macs.
+It works with layers, and you can create and edit blocks, use PDFs as underlays, and upload documents to AutoCAD WS for mobile viewing.
+The block creation and editing are only available on the Windows version of AutoCAD and are not available for Macs.
 Another feature that is only available for Windows is the DWG converter, allowing drawings done in other AutoCAD-based applications to be translated to AutoCAD.